new-mikha/flytrace/README.md

 Main installation: http://www.flytrace.com/tracker

-Our hosting supports just .NET Framework 3.5, so 4.x is not there yet.
+Our hosting supports .NET Framework 3.5 only, so 4.x is not there yet.
 Prerequisites for building & running:
-- Visual Studio 2010, Service Pack 1 (could be higher, but for the moment commits are accepted for VS 2010 only)
-- IIS 7 or higher.
-- MS SQL Server 2005 or higher (could be Express)
+- Visual Studio 2013 with Update 4, any edition.

 More info on setting up, building & debugging the project see here: